tobiastober/tobiastober.github.io/content/publications/paper11/index.md

 ##### Citation

 Sharon Baute and Tobias Tober.
 2024.
-"European Institutional Integration and the Educational Divide in Support for the European Union." *British Journal of Political Science* forthcoming. https://doi.org/10.1017/S0007123424000309
+"European Institutional Integration and the Educational Divide in Support for the European Union." *British Journal of Political Science* 54(4): 1276-1295. https://doi.org/10.1017/S0007123424000309